eko/foREST/README.markdown

 $forest = new Forest\Bootstrap(APPLICATION_ENV);
 ```

-`APPLICATION_ENV` can be defined to set multiple your environments.
+`APPLICATION_ENV` can be defined to set multiple environments.
 You can access the environment by calling `getEnvironment()` Kernel method.

 Also, you will need to define the `.htpasswd` absolute path so you will need to change this path: